LarsSjogreen/imgsnapper/README.md

 ## Usage

 Just type `imgsnapper` in your shell.
+Or `imgsnapper --help` for a list of all command line options.

 ## Removal